Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

 Taltz is usually stored refrigerated in its original carton and protected from light.
 It should not be frozen or shaken.
-Labeling allows limited room-temperature storage under specific conditions, but the device should not be returned to the refrigerator after it has reached room temperature.
-If a device is frozen, overheated, damaged, cloudy, or contains particles, ask a pharmacist or clinician before using it.
+Labeling allows limited room-temperature storage under specific conditions, so follow the instructions supplied with the medicine.

 Rewards Program